-Operational seasonal climate prediction is an emerging practice with far reaching societal applications.
-An ability to anticipate climate fluctuations one or more seasons in advance would have measurable benefits for decision-making in hydrology, agriculture, health, energy, and other sectors of society.
-It would allow for proactive reservoir management (Cunha 2003), crop planting adjustments (Dilley 1997; Hammer et al. 2001), vector control for epidemic disease prevention (Thomson et al. 2000), fuel storage, and other mitigative measures.
-It also influences other risk management activities implicit in the weather derivatives and reinsurance industries (Murnane et al. 2002; Murnane 2004).
+In final form 4 August 2004 ©2005 American Meteorological Society risk management activities implicit in the weather derivatives and reinsurance industries (Murnane et al. 2002; Murnane 2004).

 Until the most recent decades, climate prediction had been viewed as a speculative and largely unproven venture.
-In the 1980s, the U.S. National Weather Service's seasonal outlooks were developed using mainly lag correlations of observed upper atmospheric pressure anomalies (Wagner 1989) and analogues (Livezey and Barnston 1988), with some consideration of newly discovered teleconnections from tropical Pacific sea surface temperatures (SSTs)(Horel and Wallace 1981).
-More recently, and largely as a result of better quantification of the climate effects of the El Niño/Southern Oscillation (ENSO) phenomenon, seasonal forecasts of 3-month average surface temperature or precipitation have been clearly demonstrated to have skill in particular seasons, regions and circumstances (Livezey 1990; Kumar et al. 1996; Shukla et al. 2000; Graham et al. 2000).
-Nonetheless, users often remain cautious and reluctant to make use of officially issued climate forecasts in their decision-making process.
+In the 1980s, the U.S. National Weather Service's seasonal outlooks were developed using mainly lag correlations of observed upper-atmospheric pressure anomalies (Wagner 1989) and analogs (Livezey and Barnston 1988), with some consideration of newly discovered teleconnections from tropical Pacific sea surface temperatures (SSTs) (Horel and Wallace 1981).
+More recently, and largely as a result of better quantification of the climate effects of the El Niño-Southern Oscillation (ENSO) phenomenon, seasonal forecasts of 3-month-average surface temperature or precipitation have been clearly demonstrated to have skill in particular seasons, regions, and circumstances (Livezey 1990; Kumar et al. 1996; Shukla et al. 2000; Graham et al. 2000).
+Nonetheless, users often remain cautious and reluctant to make use of officially issued climate forecasts in their decision making process.
 Underlying this hesitancy is the complication of accommodating the inherent probabilistic nature of climate forecasts.
 As such, the value of the forecasts becomes clear only through their consistent application over a set of cases rather than in any single case.
 A related issue is the fact that it is not always clear why seasonal predictions succeed in some instances but fail in others.

-In the emerging practice of seasonal climate prediction, the following questions can be posed: Are the failures of individual seasonal predictions largely reflections of an inherent natural limit of seasonal climate predictability?
+Are the failures of individual seasonal predictions largely reflections of an inherent natural limit of seasonal climate predictability?
 How much do inaccuracies and biases in seasonal prediction methodologies contribute to errors in seasonal climate predictions?
 Is there an optimal way to practice seasonal climate prediction?

 In this paper, we focus on some issues related to the practice of making seasonal climate predictions.
 Starting from a discussion of why climate predictability exists, we propose what the best practice for seasonal climate prediction may be.
-The best practice is viewed as a procedure that would lead to the most accurate seasonal climate predictions, resulting in highest possible skill when evaluated over an extended validation period1.
-We then describe a Consortium activity aimed at realizing some aspects of making the best possible predictions.
-Other practical applications for the Consortium activity are also discussed.
+The best practice is viewed as a procedure that would lead to the most accurate seasonal climate predictions, resulting in the highest possible skill when evaluated over an extended validation period.1 We then describe an activity of the Seasonal Diagnostics Consortium of the Applied Research Centers (ARCs) aimed at realizing some aspects of making the best possible predictions.2 Other practical applications for the consortium activity are also discussed.